Generic Name: zaleplon (ZAH le plon)

 Usual Adult Dose for Insomnia:

 -Initial Dose: 10 mg orally immediately before bedtime or after going to bed and experiencing difficulty falling asleep.

 Usual Geriatric Dose for Insomnia:

 What other drugs will affect zaleplon?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking zaleplon with any other sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking zaleplon with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.